Discounts for Students, Faculty and Staff

-- Computing Services and Systems Development provides recommended minimum requirements (PDF document) for new computers.
+- Pitt IT provides recommended minimum requirements for new computers.
 These are updated every year based on the minimum computer requirements of the most popular software packages.

 - Check with your school or department for its computer system recommendations and/or requirements.

 - Consider estimated delivery times when choosing a vendor and product configuration.

 - Determine vendor prices carefully.
 The total cost of your purchase includes the various system components, warranty length and coverage, and other charges such as shipping and handling.